kyzyx/kyzyx.github.io/_posts/2016-02-19-interactive-spherical-harmonic-visualization.md

 - The default view is a diffuse sphere lit by the spherical function as an environment map
 - Spherical function as an intensity image on a sphere (or, a specular sphere lit by the spherical function as an environment map)
-- Spherical function as the radius of a shape
+- Spherical function as the radius of a shape.
+This is the only mode that will let you see negative values, which are shown as green.
+Positive values are shown in red.
-- Cubemap of the spherical function
+- Cubemap of the spherical function (to be implemented)